Announced in 2015, Japan’s much-anticipated Super Nintendo World was supposed to have its grand opening in February 2021.

-Japan’s Super Nintendo World will be the first of several such attractions in Universal Studios theme parks around the world.
+Japan’s Super Nintendo World in Osaka was to be the first of several such attractions in Universal Studios theme parks around the world.
 After USJ’s grand opening, Super Nintendo World attractions will be opening in Orlando, Hollywood, and Singapore Universal Studios, although the timelines for these projects have not been announced.

 You can experience the wonderment of your first video game at Super Nintendo World.
 What can you expect, and when can you expect it?
 Get all the details you need to plan your Universal Studios Japan vacation.